Background Ops #5: The Nature of Operations

 If philosophy is why, strategy is how.
 Strategically, broadly, the Russians decided to defend Mongolia against Imperial Japanese encroachment — and to win a decisive battle so that Soviet forces would not appear weak and be an inviting target for assault by Imperial Japan.
 Zhukov was appointed to formulate the more specific strategy.
 He chose to amass forces under a condition of surprise and bring a decisive large-scale battle against the Japanese at Khalkin Gol.

-With the strategy set, the tactics are how.
+With the strategy set, the tactics are what.
 The Russians and Mongolians did a bunch of very specific things to cultivate surprise — playing noise loudly at night to cover troop and equipment movement, handing out training materials purely about taking a defensive stance knowing they would fall into Japanese hands, keeping radio and telephone communications focused on boring defensive details knowing that those channels were tapped.

 What are operations, then?
 I think operations are more elusive to understand.
 The concept of ops is both very simple and very complicated.